Description

 In ETEC 523 you will:

-- Acquire durable skills relevant to the analysis and design of mobile and open education environments and experiences.
+- Acquire durable skills relevant to the analysis and design of mobile intelligence environments and experiences.

-- Contribute individually and collectively to current scholarship and professional evaluation of mobile and open education.
+- Contribute individually and collectively to current scholarship and professional evaluation of mobile intelligence for learning.

 Activities